 Store-bought whitening gels, strips, and toothpaste often do not provide lasting, visible results.
 Most whitening treatments may also offer inconsistent results.
 Increased sensitivity is also common with whitening strips, kits, and other products.

-Our professional teeth whitening treatment can help you achieve better results than store-bought treatments.
-We customize whitening to fit you.
+Our professional teeth whitening procedures can help you achieve better results than store-bought treatments.
+This is because we customize whitening to fit you.

 Take-Home Whitening